yonas-fsaha/order-summary-component/README.md

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps:

-1. Initialize your project as a public repository on [GitHub](https://github.com/).
+1. Initialize your project as a public repository
 ## Deploying your project